WAGR U class (1903)

-The WAGR U class was a single member class of 0-6-0T tank locomotive operated by the Western Australian Government Railways (WAGR) from 1904 until 1940.
+The WAGR U class was a single 0-6-0 tank locomotive operated by the Western Australian Government Railways (WAGR) from 1904 until 1940.

 History

 The U class locomotive was built in 1903 by Vulcan Foundry, and was equipped initially with a crane jib with a three-ton capacity.
 It entered service early the following year, as a shunter and mobile crane numbered U7 at the then new Midland Railway Workshops.

 In 1925, the locomotive was rebuilt and re-issued to traffic with the crane removed and the fuel and water capacity increased.
-It remained in service until 1940, when it was withdrawn and scrapped.
+It remained in service until being withdrawn and scrapped in 1940.

 Namesake

 The U class designation was reused in 1946 when the U class entered service.